scalekit-inc/scalekit-sdk-node/README.md

   <br/>
 </p>

-# Official Scalekit Node SDK
+# Official Node.js SDK
 <a href="https://scalekit.com" target="_blank" rel="noopener noreferrer">Scalekit</a> is an Enterprise Authentication Platform purpose built for B2B applications.
-This Node SDK helps implement Enterprise Capabilities like Single Sign-on via SAML or OIDC in your Node.js applications within a few hours.
+This Node.js SDK helps implement Enterprise Capabilities like Single Sign-on via SAML or OIDC in your Node.js applications within a few hours.

 <div>
 📚 <a target="_blank" href="https://docs.scalekit.com">Documentation</a> - 🚀 <a target="_blank" href="https://docs.scalekit.com">Getting started</a> - 💻 <a target="_blank" href="https://docs.scalekit.com/apis">API reference</a>
 </div>
 <hr />

-## Getting Started
+## Pre-requisites

 1. [Sign up](https://scalekit.com) for a Scalekit account.
 2. Get your ```env_url```, ```client_id``` and ```client_secret``` from the Scalekit dashboard.